mengfeng974/learngit/readme.txt

-Git is a version control systerm.
+Git is a distribute version control systerm.
 Git is free software.
 I love midnight.